How to Remain Ethical In Today's Social Media Marketing Environment

-Transparency is one of the most important ways to ensure your business’s social media marketing is ethical.
+Transparency is one of the most important ways to maintain ethics in social media marketing.
 It should be something that every business strives to do.

 According to Sprout Social, consumers singled out brands as the group with the greatest responsibility to be “transparent” on social media.
 Further research suggested that when brands have developed and demonstrated a strong sense of transparency with the customer, 9 in 10 people will be more likely to give them another chance after a bad experience.
 These statistics illustrate the importance of transparency and what it can do for your brand.